gchq/sleeper/docs/usage/data-processing.md

 You can apply a custom iterator against a Sleeper table to apply it both during compactions and during queries.
 This will apply the results to the table as a whole persistently.
 That forces use of the Java data engine, which is much more expensive and slower.
-As a result we do not recommend this.
+As a result we do not recommend this, and we may remove this option in the future.

 Note that any custom iterator will have an impact on startup time during queries, as your code will be loaded from S3 at runtime.